zaidahmad16/Scientific-Graphing-Calculator/README.md

 # Scientific-Graphing-Calculator
-This a scientific/graphing calculator that i made in python.
-To switch between them you have to click the 'mode ' buttion on the top bar menu.
+This a scientific/graphing calculator that I made in python for my grade 11 computer science class.
+To switch between the graphing and scientific you have to click the 'mode ' buttion on the top bar menu.